Traveling Back in Time

 - A box large enough to hide the teddy bear or toy—decorated, if desired

-- Student copies to send home of Attachment One: Recalling Memories
+- Student copies to send home of Handout One: Recalling Memories

 - Fox, Mem.
 Wilfrid Gordon McDonald Partridge.
 New York: Kane/Miller Book Publishers, 1985.
 ISBN: 0916291049